Kazakhstan: Market Profile

 - Other than the energy sector, processing of metals and steel production are the leading industries of the country.
 Coupled with other smaller manufacturing sectors like production of machines, chemicals and food and beverages, industries account for about one-third of GDP.
 Construction, which is highly dependent on the performance of the energy sector, contributes to some 6% of GDP.
 The rest of the economy comprises the agricultural sector, as well as an extensive but mostly small-scale service sectors, including wholesale/retail trade, real estate, finance and insurance.

-- Situated in central Asia, deep in the Eurasian continent, Kazakhstan occupies an area of some 2,724,900 km2, being the 9th largest country of the world.
+- Situated in central Asia, deep in the Eurasian continent, Kazakhstan occupies an area of some 2,724,900 sq km, being the 9th largest country of the world.
 It is also the biggest landlocked country, bordering Russia, China, Turkmenistan, Uzbekistan and Kyrgyzstan, as well as the Aral Sea and the Caspian Sea.
-It has a low density of population, with only 6 persons per 1 km2.
+It has a low density of population, with only 6 persons per 1 sq km.

 - Kazakhstan’s economy is the largest in central Asia, and is ranked the second largest in the CIS after Russia.
-However, its per capita GDP of US$11,000 in 2015 was the highest in the CIS, higher than that of Russia (around US$8,400) and the third largest CIS economy Ukraine (around US$2,100).
+Its per-capita GDP of US$7,500 in 2016 was second only to that of Russia (around US$8,900), but by far higher than the third largest CIS economy Ukraine (around US$2,200).

 - In order to overcome the economic handicaps of being a landlocked country, Kazakhstan is committed to boosting its connectivity with its neighbours and further integrating itself with the global economy.
 After 20 years of negotiation, Kazakhstan was officially accepted as the 162nd WTO member on 30 November 2015.
-Not only will WTO accession limit the country’s average tariffs on goods to 6.1% (tariffs on agricultural imports would be limited to an average of 7.6% and non-agricultural goods to 5.9%) from 8.6% in 2014, but it will also remove the 49% foreign equity cap on foreign investment in the telecommunications sector.
-The branching limitation on foreign banks and insurance companies will also be lifted over the coming five years.
+Not only does WTO accession limit the country’s average tariffs on goods to 6.1% (tariffs on agricultural imports would be limited to an average of 7.6% and non-agricultural goods to 5.9%) from 8.6% in 2014, but it also removes the 49% foreign equity cap on foreign investment in the telecommunications sector.
+The branching limitation on foreign banks and insurance companies will also be lifted five years after the date of accession.

 - The Customs Union (which became the Eurasian Economic Union (EAEU) as of 1 January 2015) between Kazakhstan, Russia and Belarus came into existence in 2010, and customs borders among the three countries were removed on 1 July 2011.
 Since then, a free-trade zone has come into operation, and the three countries have adopted unified import and export duties against trade with other countries, although exceptions still remain for certain sectors like pharmaceuticals, plastics and transport equipment.
 Armenia joined the Union on 2 January 2015, while Kyrgyzstan officially became the fifth member on 12 August 2015.

-- Yet China is currently the largest trading partner of Kazakhstan (accounting for some 20% of Kazakh’s total trade), and Kazakhstan is China's second largest trading partner in the CIS region after Russia.
+- Yet China is currently the third largest trading partner of Kazakhstan (accounting for some 11.5%/14.6% of Kazakh’s exports/imports in 2016; behind only Russia and Italy), and Kazakhstan is China's second largest trading partner in the CIS region after Russia.
 There are several joint investment projects that have facilitated trade between the two countries.
-As an important strategic partner in the construction of China’s Silk Road Economic Belt and the 21st Century Maritime Silk Road (the Belt and Road Initiative), Kazakhstan, being also a founding member of Asia Infrastructure Investment bank (AIIB), has been the biggest recipient of Chinese FDI in the former Soviet Union, receiving a total of US$22 billion in investment from 1991–2013.
-As of the end of 2014, China’s total stock of FDI to Kazakhstan exceeded US$7.5 billion, up from US$245 million in 2005.
+As an important strategic partner in the construction of China’s Silk Road Economic Belt and the 21st Century Maritime Silk Road (the Belt and Road Initiative, BRI), Kazakhstan, being also a founding member of Asia Infrastructure Investment Bank (AIIB), has been the biggest recipient of Chinese FDI in the former Soviet Union, receiving a total of US$22 billion in investment from 1991-2013.
+As of the end of 2015, China’s total stock of FDI to Kazakhstan exceeded US$5 billion, up from US$276 million in 2006.
 Investment from Hong Kong, though, is far from significant.

 - Following the visit of the Chinese Premier Li Keqiang in December 2014, a new package of economic deals totalling US$14 billion was unveiled.
 Further at the January 2015 Kazakh-China investment forum, officials announced that Kazakhstan would launch more than 20 joint projects with Chinese companies in the near future, focusing on priority sectors in the Kazakh manufacturing industry, such as mining, oil and gas, construction, chemical and light industry, and transport.
 In March 2015, the two countries signed a series of cooperation agreements worth of US$23.6 billion, on closer co-operations in various sectors such as railway, electricity, nuclear energy and agriculture.